Continually Updated Clinical Reference

 Transverse fractures

 Transverse fractures comprise 20% of all temporal bone fractures.
 They are usually caused by a frontal or parietal blow but may result from an occipital blow.
 The fracture line runs at a right angle to the long axis of the petrous pyramid and starts in the middle cranial fossa (close to the foramen lacerum and spinosum).
 It then crosses the petrous pyramid transversely and ends at the foramen magnum.
-It may also extend through the internal auditory canal and injure the nerves directly (see Image 4).
+It may also extend through the internal auditory canal and injure the nerves directly.
+The pathways of the transverse temporal bone fracture lines are depicted in the image below.

 Cochlear and vestibular structures are usually destroyed, producing a profound sensorineural hearing loss and severe ablative vertigo.
 The intensity of the vertigo will decrease after 7-10 days and then continues to decrease steadily over the following 1-2 months, leaving only an unsteady feeling that lasts approximately 3-6 months, until compensation finally occurs.
-Intense nystagmus (third degree) is present since the initial fracture, with the fast component beating away from the fracture site (see Image 6).
+Intense nystagmus (third degree) is present since the initial fracture, with the fast component beating away from the fracture site.
 The nystagmus is easily seen by the naked eye.
 Nystagmus also decreases progressively in intensity (third degree, second degree, first degree) and then finally disappears.
+The image below depicts right temporal bone transverse fracture with severe spontaneous nystagmus.

 Rarely, a mixed hearing loss may occur.
 Facial nerve injury occurs in 50% of transverse fractures.
 The injury site is anywhere from the internal auditory canal to the horizontal segment distal to the geniculate ganglion.
 Pneumolabyrinth may be noted.